tamnguyen2189/Drinks_Recipes/README.md

 df = frame.copy()
 ```

-**Cleaning data**
+**Cleaning Data**

-Since I've scraped all informations I need, so we don't need to drop any columns.
-And we'll focus on the text data which are "drink_name" column and "recipe" column.
-But there are still some recipes that contain wrong data, duplicated data and NA data.
+Since I scraped all the information needed, we don't need to drop any columns.
+Therefore, we'll focus on the text data, including the *"drink_name"* column and *"recipe"* column.
+But, there are still some recipes that contain incorrect data, duplicated data, and NA data.
 So we need to drop all of them.
 ```ruby
 # Drop wrong data
 df.drop(df[df['recipe'] == '[]'].index, inplace= True)